The Phrase YOLO, A Chicken Dinner, and the Irish Mafia: A Trip to Ireland

 "It's called YOLO, Miriah.
 You Only Live Once.
 They probably say it as they kill whoever wronged them," I said with wide eyes, "and look at the aquarium.
 It's the staple piece to every mafia movie in existence."

-She takes in the surroundings again realization coming into her eyes.
+She took in the surroundings again realization coming into her eyes.
 "What should we do?!
 Should we leave?"

 Boy, am I glad we stayed.
 As I looked down, I saw the most delicious plate of food.
 Half a chicken with mash potatoes and gray.
 I took a bite.
 Holy cow was it amazing!
 I wasn't sure if it was because we had hardly gotten a real meal the entire trip or because the food was homemade, but it was one of the best meals I have ever had.